moliver28/research-handbook/content/handbook/engineering/recognition.md

 ## Engineering Quarterly Achievers Process

+This process is followed by a delegate of the CTO Leads team at least 2 weeks before the end of the quarter, and is completed before the first all hands of the quarter.
 ### Accepting Nominations

 1. Create a copy of the `Engineering Quarterly Achievers Nomination Form - Template` in the [`Awards [Quarterly]` folder](https://drive.google.com/drive/search?q=type:folder%20%22achievers%20quarterly%22) on Drive.
 If you do not have access, ask the CTO's EBA for access.